Section 1 – Governance

 7.6.
 Any club wishing to change its name must apply to the VMSL for permission to do so.

 7.7.
-Home away teams must have available two sets of jerseys of substantially different colours.
+Every team must have available two sets of jerseys of substantially different colours.

 7.8.
 If, in the opinion of the referee, a conflict of jersey colours exists, it is the responsibility of the away team to change jerseys.